lambdamikel/LambdaSpeak-FS/README.md

 EEPROM-based (autonomous PCM sample-playing) functions are not available either.

-But it got an serial high speed connecter for additional usage.
+But it got a serial high speed connecter for additional usage.
 Moreover, it features a new `echo-byte` mode, code `&C4` to enable, in which the CPC can take control over the LED Bar Segment Display.
 This is basically a full 8bit digital output.
 One can simply remove the